opendaylight/transportpce/docs/developer-guide.rst

 ServiceHandler
 ^^^^^^^^^^^^^^

 Service Handler handles request coming from a higher level controller or an orchestrator through the northbound API, as defined in the Open ROADM service model.
-Current implementation addresses the following rpcs: service-create, service–delete, service-reroute.
+Current implementation addresses the following rpcs: service-create, temp-service-create, service–delete, temp-service-delete, service-reroute, and service-restoration.
 It checks the request consistency and trigs path calculation sending rpcs to the PCE.
 If a valid path is returned by the PCE, path configuration is initiated relying on Renderer and OLM.
-At the confirmation of a successful service creation, the Service Handler updates the service-list in the MD-SAL.
+At the confirmation of a successful service creation, the Service Handler updates the service- list/temp-service-list in the MD-SAL.
 For service deletion, the Service Handler relies on the Renderer and the OLM to delete connections and reset power levels associated with the service.
 The service-list is updated following a successful service deletion.
+In Neon SR0 is added the support for service from ROADM to ROADM, which brings additional flexibility and notably allows reserving resources when transponders are not in place at day one.

 PCE
 ^^^^^^^^^^^^^^